Things To Know Before Arriving:

 MONEY: We recommend you exchange your money at the resort.
 We receive daily exchange rates from the bank and don’t charge any fees.

-FIRST AID: Guests should bring their own First Aid Kit for travellers that includes basic supplies for tropical destinations including dressings and antibiotic creams for reef cuts, electrolytes, anti diarrhea medication, antihistermine, pain relief etc.
+FIRST AID: Guests should bring their own First Aid Kit that includes basic supplies for tropical destinations including dressings and antibiotic creams for reef cuts, electrolytes, anti diarrhea medication, antihistermine, pain relief etc.

 There is a medical facility at the Village of Korovisilou which is 15 minutes away for emergency treatment.